bobbyiliev/introduction-to-sql/ebook/en/content/005-select.md

 Records: 3  Duplicates: 0  Warnings: 0
 ```

-We are going to lear more about the `INSERT` statement in the next chapters
+We are going to learn more about the `INSERT` statement in the following chapters.

 ## SELECT all columns